Jozona/LightsWebsite/README.md

 # LightsWebsite
-Reworked a outdated website into a mordern one with UI principles applied.
+Reworked an outdated website into a mordern one with UI principles applied.